RESOStandards/reso-certification-help/docs/providers.md

 The report shows which version of OData the RESO Web API Server was using and the authentication type, with the current options being OAuth 2 Bearer Token or Client Credentials.
 The fields that were used for testing and the status button are also shown.

-Notfication of the Web API Report may be sent from this page by selecting the **Passed** button at the top right.
+Notification of the Web API Report may be sent from this page by selecting the **Passed** button at the top right.

 ![image](https://user-images.githubusercontent.com/88680702/164079962-e05317f9-b29c-4bc5-9273-0292946eda04.png)